T1taniumF0rge-Industries-Inc/Software/PySoft/Errors chart.md

 **6510A FileExistsError:** A file that already exists is conflicting with the specified file name.
 Delete or rename the conflicting file, or specify a different file name.

 **6510B FileNotFoundError:** The program could not find the specified file.
 Make sure the spelling and format is correct or create the specified file and try again.

+> [!NOTE]
+> When a program asks for a file path, if the file in question is not in the same directory as the program (so if the file is in C:\GitHub\Projects\Data and the program is located in C:\Python), the format must be full (which includes the drive name and all folders up to the file).
+On Windows, the format is A:\directory\subdirectory\file.ext (note that A: can be any letter, like C:\, F:\, U:\, Z:\, and the .ext part can be any file extension you want).
+On other systems, it will go something like /home/python/data/data.ext (with the same file extension rules as Windows).
+A valid file and/or directory is a resource that exists and can be used.

 **0280 SyntaxError:** The program you got has an error or has been tampered with.
 Open an issue or a pull request if you can fix it.